lexus2k/lcdgfx/README.md

 ## Introduction

-lcdgfx driver is Arduino style C++ library with unicode support.
+lcdgfx driver is C++ library with unicode support.
 The library can be compiled for plain Linux (for example, raspberry spi), or you can use it with plain avr-gcc compiler without Arduino IDE.
 It supports monochrome and RGB oleds and has debug mode, allowing to execute code on Linux, Windows and macOS, using SDL2.0.
-Initially the library was intended to run on very small microcontrollers (with a little of RAM).
-It was developed to use as few resources as possible, but still has powerful capabilities (NanoEngine), allowing to develop nice animation.
+The library is intended to run on small microcontrollers.
+It is developed to use as few resources as possible, but still has powerful capabilities (NanoEngine), allowing to develop nice animation.
-It works on any powerful devices like raspberry pi, esp32; and can be easily ported to new platform.
+It works also on any powerful devices like raspberry pi, esp32; and can be easily ported to new platform.
 This library integrates another library [canvas](https://github.com/lexus2k/canvas)

 ## Documentation